-Figure 4 shows the ratio of measurements of the 340 nm channel of the GUV-511 radiometer, which is installed next to the SUV-100 system, and final SUV-100 measurements.
+Figure 4 shows the ratio of measurements of the 340 nm channel of the GUV-511 radiometer, which is installed next to the SUV-100 system, and final "Version 0" SUV-100 measurements.
 The latter measurements were weighted with the spectral response function of the GUV's channel.
 The ratio is normalized and should ideally be one.
-The graph indicates that GUV and SUV measurements are consistent to within about \pm 5% except for one period on 9/18/21 when snow was potentially covering the collector of the SUV-100 but not the GUV.

-Several other outliers can be attributed by shading from obstacles that are in the field of view of the instruments.
-Because GUV and SUV radiometers are not positioned at exactly the same location, shadows from these obstacles fall on the collectors of the two instruments at slightly different times.
+The graph indicates that GUV and SUV measurements are consistent to within about $\pm 5\%$ except with the exception of a few outliers, which can partly be attributed to shading from obstacles that are in the field of view of the instruments.
+Because GUV and SUV radiometers are not positioned at exactly the same location, shadows from these obstacles fall on the collectors of the two instruments at different times.
 Scans affected by shadowing were flagged in the SUV-100 Version 2 dataset, removed from the GUV dataset, but remain part of the SUV-100 Version 0 dataset.

 Figure 4.
 Ratio of GUV-511 (340 nm channel) and SUV-100 measurements.
 The times when "absolute" calibration scans of the SUV-100 were performed are indicated by green symbols.
-The ellipse marks outliers which were likely caused by snow covering the collector of the SUV-100 but not the GUV-511.